Navigating COVID-19: an update from Nigeria

 - “Prepare for all eventualities: The pandemic disrupted the initial plans and led to a major shift from a community visit for the skin evaluation to a hospital-based skin evaluation.
 We had also planned large group meetings, but this was modified due to the pandemic.

-- Collaboration is key- the moment some of the state stakeholders of the albinism association came on board, PWA at the grassroots who could not afford transportation fares were able to attend the clinics.
+- Collaboration is key- the moment some of the state stakeholders of the albinism association came on board, Persons with Albinism at the grassroots who could not afford transportation fares were able to attend the clinics.

-- Involve PWA.
-We had to employ a PWA as an assistant and it made collaboration easier.”
+- Involve Persons with Albinism.
+We had to employ a Person with Albinism as an assistant and it made collaboration easier.”